morpheus-101/cybulde-data/README.md

 3. **Cyberbullying Tweets Dataset**: A dataset of tweets labeled as either cyberbullying or non-cyberbullying.
 [Link](https://www.kaggle.com/datasets/saurabhshahane/cyberbullying-dataset)

 ## Data Versioning and Storage
 The project uses DVC for data versioning and GCS for remote storage of the datasets.
-The versioning information is stored on GitHub using Git tags, allowing the team to reference specific versions of the datasets.
+The versioning information is stored on GitHub using Git tags, allowing to reference specific versions of the datasets.

 To fetch a specific version of the dataset, you can use the corresponding Git tag.

-## Contributing
+## Credits
-Contributions to this project are welcome.
-Please follow the steps outlined in the [Contributing](#contributing) section of the README.

 ## License
 This project is licensed under the [MIT License](LICENSE).